agsb/immu/docs/About_eForth.md

 eliminated from a target system which does not use an interpreter.";
   - use of pointer to basic routines 'QKEY, 'EMIT, 'EXPECT, 'ECHO, 'PROMPT, 'EVAL, 'NUMBER, 'TAP;
   - use a common user area for forth variables and variables that return pointers inside that area;
-  - use of vocabularies with current, context and a list for vocabularies
+  - use of vocabularies with current, context and a list for vocabularies;
+  - use of serial classic interface, Universal Synchronous Asynchronous Receiver Transmitter (USART);
+  - use of FOR NEXT instead of DO LOOP (+LOOP -LOOP ...)

 ## What I do not